utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Opening Statements:

 The attorneys are allowed to address the jury directly.
-Here, they give a summary of the case, indicate evidence that will be presented, and facts that will be proven from their point of view.
+Here, they summarize the case, indicate evidence that will be presented, and facts that will be proven from their point of view.

 • Prosecution’s Case in Chief:

-The prosecution will try to prove the defendant’s guilt by questioning witnesses and presenting evidence that reinforces the claim.
+The prosecution will try to prove the defendant’s guilt by questioning witnesses and presenting evidence reinforcing the claim.
 During this process, the defense can object to evidence or questions and cross-examine witnesses to disprove their testimonies.

 • Motion to Dismiss:

-The defense attorney can move a motion to dismiss if the prosecution cannot prove that the defendant committed the crime.
-If this motion is granted, the trial is dismissed; if not, the trial continues.
+The defense attorney can make a motion to dismiss if the prosecution cannot prove that the defendant committed the crime.
+If this motion is granted, the trial is denied; if not, the trial continues.

 • Defense Case in Chief:

-If the motion to dismiss is denied, the defense gets the chance to call its witnesses and present valid evidence to prove the defendant’s innocence.
+If the motion to dismiss is denied, the defense may call its witnesses and present valid evidence to prove the defendant’s innocence.
 The prosecution is also allowed to cross-examine the witnesses and make relevant objections.

 • Rebuttal: